oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

 You may need to adjust the source code.

-How do I resolve migration fail with "fatal error: 'cmath' file not found"?
+How do I resolve migration failure with "fatal error: 'cmath' file not found" in Linux?
 *********************************************************************************

-The problem might stem from an absent include path for the new standard C++ library.
+The problem stems from an absent include path for the new standard C++ library.
-Clang is designed to automatically detect the gcc version and use it to locate the appropriate version of the C++ header file.

-Please check the gcc package at ``/usr/lib/gcc/x86_64-linux-gnu`` and c++ header at ``/usr/include/c++``.
+The |tool_name| is designed to automatically detect the appropriate version of the C++ header file by checking the compiler package at ``/usr/lib/gcc/x86_64-linux-gnu``and C++ header at ``/usr/include/c++``.
-For example:
+In the following example, it tries to use C++ header version 12 based on the knowledge of the compiler package, but it fails for C++ header version 12 not exist.

 .. code-block::
   :linenos:
   $ ls /usr/lib/gcc/x86_64-linux-gnu
-   11  12  9
+  11 12
   $ ls /usr/include/c++
-   11 9
+  11

-To fix this issue, you can install the latest g++ package or libstdc++ package.
+To fix this issue, please install the version 12 g++ package or libstdc++ package.
-For example:

 .. code-block::
   :linenos:
   $ sudo apt install g++-12
   or
   $ sudo apt install libstdc++-12-dev

 How do I resolve incorrect runtime behavior for dpct::dev_mgr and dpct:mem_mgr in a library project that is loaded more than once in another application?
 ***********************************************************************************************************************************************************